ovh/docs/pages/public_cloud/containers_orchestration/managed_kubernetes/expose_your_applications_using_a_load_balancer/guide.en-gb.md

 - `loadbalancer.openstack.org/keep-floatingip`

   If 'true', the floating IP will **NOT** be deleted upon load balancer deletion.
 Default is 'false'.
-Useful if you want to keep your floating API after Load Balancer deletion.
+Useful if you want to keep your Floating IP after Load Balancer deletion.

 - `loadbalancer.openstack.org/proxy-protocol`